comicrelief/campaign/README.md

 ### PHP Configurations

 Ensure your environment can run PHP from the command line with a php.ini configuration file loaded in.
-You can test by running this to identify PHP and the location of the configuration file
+You can test by running the following to identify PHP and the location of the configuration file

   php --ini